Microsoft Entra February 15, 2023 2

 Follow these steps to pre-configure SharePoint Online (also OneDrive and MS Teams) to be able to handle app-enforced restrictions within Conditional Access Policies;

-1. Go to the SharePoint Admin Center and navigate to Policies and click on Access Control.
+1. Go to the SharePoint Admin Center, navigate to Policies, and click on Access Control.

 2. Click on the Unmanaged Devices setting.